HankB/HC-SR04-sensor/C/README.md

 Examples I found of code that uses the HC-SR04 sensor all busy-wait for the return signal, This introduces two issues.

 * High CPU usage while waiting.
 This is probably not an issue with this application where the time between the trigger and echo signals is a fraction of a second, but for other applications where there is a need to wait for a longer interval for a SPIO inpuit to change, this could cause problems.
-* Jitter in the measured result, particularly with single threadded cores such as on the Pi Zero where some other processing can delay recognition of the input change.
+* Jitter in the measured result, particularly with single threaded cores such as on the Pi Zero where some other processing can delay recognition of the input change.

-The way to avoid these is to use event handling built into the GPIOD driver <https://libgpiod.readthedocs.io/en/latest/group__line__event.html>
+The way to avoid these is to use event handling built into the GPIOD driver <https://libgpiod.readthedocs.io/en/latest/group__line__event.html> (Note: It has been difficult to this doc between the version available in Debian and the latest release.
+Good luck.)

 ## Overview